tzkwkblab/wkblab/fereedpapers.md

 > 2025

 1. Farnoosh Javar, Kei Wakabayashi: Concept Bottleneck Model with Emergent Communication Framework for Explainable AI.
-2025.7
+The 3rd World Conference on eXplainable Artificial Intelligence(XAI 2025), 8 pages, 2025.7
 1. Naoki Inoue, Kei Wakabayashi: The Role of Direct Utility for Signaling in Communication Emergence: Insights from Temporally Extended Communication Game.
-2025.1
+30th International Symposium on Artificial Life and Robotics(AROB 30th 2025), 6 pages, 2025.1

 > 2024